 - 5.3.16 Within such a relatively built-up area allotments provide a number of benefits opportunities for recreation, social interaction, food growing, and benefits to health and wellbeing.
-They can also be valuable open spaces with their own intrinsic benefits for the local environment and wildlife, especially invertebrates. - 5.3.17 Paragraph 91 of NPPF also identifies the value of allotments in supporting healthy lifestyles. - 5.3.18 Under Warwick District Local Plan Policy HS2 the allotments identified in RLSNDP Policy RLS11 will be protected and the development for alternative uses will not be permitted unless: - a) an alternative can be provided which is at least equivalent in terms of size, quality, accessibility, usefulness and attractiveness, and a management plan is submitted to ensure the future viability of the provision, or - b) there is a robust assessment demonstrating a lack of need for the asset currently or in the future. - 5.3.19 Policy RLS11 adds detail to Local Plan Policy HS2 by identifying the specific allotment sites to which it will apply.
-Support will be offered to residents who wish to use their lawns for shared allotment gardens."
+They can also be valuable open spaces with their own intrinsic benefits for the local environment and wildlife, especially invertebrates. - 5.3.17 Paragraph 91 of NPPF also identifies the value of allotments in supporting healthy lifestyles. - 5.3.18 Under Warwick District Local Plan Policy HS2 the allotments identified in RLSNDP Policy RLS10 will be protected and the development for alternative uses will not be permitted unless: - a) an alternative can be provided which is at least equivalent in terms of size, quality, accessibility, usefulness and attractiveness, and a management plan is submitted to ensure the future viability of the provision, or - b) there is a robust assessment demonstrating a lack of need for the asset currently or in the future. - 5.3.19 Policy RLS10 adds detail to Local Plan Policy HS2 by identifying the specific allotment sites to which it will apply.
+Support will be offered to residents who wish to use their lawns for shared allotment gardens (see Appendix 3.
+Town Council Supporting Actions).

-Policy RLS12 - Leisure, Sport and Recreation Facilities
+Policy RLS11 - Leisure, Sport and Recreation Facilities

-The following leisure, sport and recreation facilities also identified on the Policies Map will be protected in accordance with Local Plan Policy HS2 Protecting Open Space, Sport and Recreation Facilities:
+The following leisure, sport and recreation facilities also identified on the Policies Map will be protected in accordance with Warwick District Local Plan Policy HS2 Protecting Open Space, Sport and Recreation Facilities:

-RLS12/1 - Newbold Comyn Leisure Centre
+RLS11/1 - Newbold Comyn Leisure Centre

-RLS12/2 - Newbold Comyn Golf Course
+RLS11/2 - Newbold Comyn Golf Course

-RLS12/3 - Learnington Sailing Club
+RLS11/3 - Leamington Sailing Club

-RLS12/4 - Newbold Comyn Skate Park
+RLS11/4 - Newbold Comyn Skate Park

-RLS12/5 - Newbold Comyn playing fields
+RLS11/5 - Newbold Comyn playing fields

-RLS12/6 - Tennis courts, Christchurch Gardens, Beauchamp Avenue
+RLS11/6 - Tennis courts, Christchurch Gardens, Beauchamp Avenue

-RLS12/7 - Royal Leamington Spa Lawn Tennis and Squash Club
+RLS11/7 - Royal Learnington Spa Lawn Tennis and Squash Club

-RLS12/8 - Campion Hills, BMX Track
+RLS11/8 - Campion Hills, BMX Track